Click here to read the first article in Daniel’s series, “The Point of Engagement: Part 1″

 Some things get through the cracks when you’re 500 miles away.

-Blaine, Berkius and others, shared personal stories of resilience since the fires and in the myriad of other issues facing not only North Umpqua, but across southwest Oregon.
+Blaine, Beckius and others, shared personal stories of resilience since the fires and in the myriad of other issues facing not only North Umpqua, but across southwest Oregon.
 Most spoke of the legacy of the recently passed Frank Moore, whose stewardship and leadership for the community will live on in perpetuity.

 “If people can take away anything from visiting and fishing, I’d hope it would be the history and passion for conservation for this river and its fish,” Blaine said.
 “It’s something special.”